wp-plugins/wordpress-form-manager/readme.txt

 Refer to the 'settings.php' file for examples.

-= What is the Default Submission Data Table Structure? =
+= What is the table structure for submission data? =

 By default, all fields are of the type 'TEXT', and the timestamp is used as the primary key.

 The data tables are named '(wp prefix)fm_data_(form ID #)', where (wp prefix) is usually 'wp_', and the form ID can be found in the URL for editing a form, '(admin url)?page=fm-edit-form&<strong>id=1</strong>', or within the '(wp prefix)fm_forms' table.

-= Can I Change the Submission Data Table Structure? =
+= Can I change the table structure for submission data? =

 Certainly.
 You can change field types and indexes.
 If you need to restrict the length of a text input, use a custom validator as described above.
 However, changing the primary key is not recommended, since duplicate entries cannot be checked with validation.